Brave the shave, Macmillan Cancer Support

-My role: UX Designer contractor
+My role: UX Lead

 The project: Across the UK, thousands of people are getting sponsored to shave their hair for Macmillan Cancer Support.
 Brave shavers have raised over £16.8 million.
 I worked on the Brave the shave website which is currently live.

-What do we know about our users?
+What we know about the users

 I've created personas based on data, demographics, marketing segmentations and research.

 I also arranged focus groups with fundraisers who took part in fundraising campaigns in the past years; this helped us to understand users perceptions.

 Working with the stakeholders and the various teams I helped to create timelines and backlogs to coordinate the work with the rest of the company.
 This involved UI designers, marketing managers, product owners etc.

 I made two prototypes, tested them with existing users and new potential users.
 I then created presentations with all the findings: this helped the teams to understand the users needs and to priorities the future features that needed to be built.